junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "And those are her children?"
 Dean points at the four small baby angels around the base of the fountain.

 "The cherubs?"
 Cas shifts his attention to those chubby little statues, "No, she doesn't have any children.
 I think those are just human imagination of what cherubs look like, wrong as always.
-They are not impotent babies wearing diapers."
+They are not impotent babies wearing diapers, much like cupids."

 "Yeah I remember that naked dude two three years ago."
 Dean chuckles at the memory.